Business tax strategies

 - For some companies, disincorporation and instead operating as a sole trader or partnership may be beneficial

 - Instead of an increased salary, paying a bonus to reduce employee (not director) contributions

-As an example, consider how much you might save if, as an owner-director, you wanted to extract the £10,000 profit (pre-tax) your company makes in 2013/14 by way of a dividend rather than a bonus.
+As an example, consider how much you might save if, as an owner-director, you wanted to extract £10,000 profit (pre-tax) your company makes in 2015/16 by way of a dividend rather than a bonus.
 We have assumed in this scenario that the director has already taken salary in excess of the upper earnings limit for NIC and is a 40% taxpayer.

 As you can see in this case study, the net income is increased by more than 17% by opting to declare a dividend.
 Be sure to discuss this with us, as this is a complex area of tax law.

 |Employers' NICs (13.8% on gross bonus)||